jlas1/Klicky-Probe/Klipper_macros/README.md

 Would alse like to thank the Voron discord community and VoronDesign for all the work, suggestions and support that they have given to improve on the macros.

+## klicky macros variables version 2

+To allow for an easier upgrade path and easier customization, klicky dock and attach moves were replaced with absolute points [insert better documentation here]

 ## Klipper change 20240313

 Klipper `ACCEL_TO_DECEL` parameter of the `SET_VELOCITY_LIMIT` command has been deprecated, klicky macros used it on one location, that is now fixed on the versions going forward.